PANTSU PROPHET

 A: Short answer, no. I don't hate any group of people.
 I hate certain ideas but don't hate individual people.

-Of course, any racist would say the same thing.
+Of course, few people would just outright say "yes, I'm a bigot."
 So let me elaborate.
 I use some pretty spicy language because I'm very against the gradual expansion of policing of language on all major social media platforms.
 Therefore, I make it a point to use words like NIGGER, FAGGOT, RETARDED, TRANNY, etc. But I don't think that any race is worse than any other, that gay or transgender people are all sick perverts, that you should be mean to people with mental disabilities, etc. I want to recover the norm of acting completely different online than you do in real life and not being afraid to be foul and crude.
 I make a lot of jokes, but I trust the intelligence of readers to be able to tell when I'm joking and when I'm serious.
-You may notice me use the phrase "globohomo" on this site a lot, but the homo in it refers to homogenization, not to homosexual.
+You may notice me use the phrase "globohomo" on this site a lot, but the homo in it refers to "homogenization," not to homosexual.
 It's an important enough concept that I think we need a short term like this to describe it.
 Of course, a lot of the times globalization is accompanied by the soyest, lamest, most soulless artstyle possible (you know the one), so I think a phrase like globohomo is justified to fully capture the fagginess of it.

 Q: How do you stay happy when things in the world are so terrible?